Bbeta-bit/LifeXDeployment/cmap-backend/docs/RAF.md

 - **Basic**
   - ABN > 1 yr; GST > 1 yr.
-  - Accepts property‑backed, spouse‑owned, renters or living‑with‑parents (LWP).
+  - Accepts property‑backed, spouse‑owned (marriage or de facto relationship), renters or living‑with‑parents (LWP).
   - Equifax: 600 (company) / 550 (guarantor) for Full‑Doc; ≥ 450 considered on referral.

-**Minimum deposits where borrower is not property‑backed**
+**Minimum deposits where borrower is not property-backed**
-- Motor vehicles: 10 % of purchase price.
+- Motor vehicles: 10 % of purchase price (minimum requirement for non-property-backed borrowers).
-- All other assets: 20 %.
+- All other assets: 20 % (minimum requirement for non-property-backed borrowers).

 ---